broooksie/gwassignment1_brooksrupar/README.md

 # gwassignment1_brooksrupar

-#this is the added comment required for the first assignment, and this is an additional comment
+#this is the added comment required for the first assignment,

+#If you see this the github connection is working!